 If a doctor suspects that a person has a condition affecting their digestive system, they may order the following diagnostic tests:

-A high-fiber diet is a healthy option for most people, and there is no need for concern if some food particles remain undigested.
+A high fiber diet is a healthy option for most people.
+There is no need to be concerned if some food particles remain undigested.

 However, if the body cannot digest food due to an underlying condition, a doctor will recommend treatment to address the problem.

-Depending on the cause, they may recommend medication, dietary changes, or surgery in some cases.
+Depending on the cause, they may recommend medication, dietary changes, or surgery.

 Most of the time, seeing undigested food in the stool is not a cause for concern.
-It may be the result of eating too fast or eating food with high fiber content.
+It may result from eating too fast or consuming food with high fiber content.

 In situations where a person has other symptoms, including abdominal pain, weight loss, or changes in bowel habits and movements, they may have an underlying medical condition.

-A person who has concerns about certain symptoms or changes in their bowel movements should speak with a doctor.
+A person concerned about certain symptoms or changes in their bowel movements can speak with a doctor.